 As the May 1 National Reply By deadline approaches, high school seniors all around the country wrestle with making that final decision.
 It feels overwhelming.
 It feels so final.
 It feels so very important.
 And it is.

-Some parents pressure students – thinking that they know best or just wanting to help their student make that decision.
-Some parents stand back and let the student wrestle with the decision on his own.
+Some parents pressure students — thinking that they know best or just wanting to help their student make that decision.
+Some parents stand back and let the student wrestle with the decision on their own.
 Some parents guide and ask questions to help the student think through options.
 No matter what your parenting style, if your student hasn’t yet made a final decision, this is a very stressful time.

-Research suggests that in most families in this country, parents will be involved in helping students make this final decision – and students welcome some parental input.
+Research suggests that in most families in this country, parents will be involved in helping students make this final decision — and students welcome some parental input.
 We’ve suggested in earlier posts some approaches to help your student face this decision dilemma and some things to do once the decision is made.
-We’d like to suggest here that you not only support your student in making this decision, but also that you encourage him to take the leap and make that final decision.
+We’d like to suggest here that you not only support your student in making this decision, but also that you encourage them to take the leap and make that final decision.

 You and your student have probably made multiple pro/con lists.
-You’ve considered location, majors, college reputation, class sizes, athletics or extracurricular activities, social life, graduation rates, employment rates, housing options, special features of interest – music, drama, sports, clubs, and finally carefully considered your student’s financial aid offer and total cost.
-Your student has tuned in to her “gut reaction” – often the final deciding factor for many students.
+You’ve considered location, majors, college reputation, class sizes, athletics or extracurricular activities, social life, graduation rates, employment rates, housing options, special features of interest — music, drama, sports, clubs, and finally carefully considered your student’s financial aid offer and total cost.
+Your student has tuned in to their ”gut reaction” — often the final deciding factor for many students.